 Each time your customer finishes doing something on your website or app, celebrate it.
 Get them excited about filling in their details to completing a transaction.
 Once they are familiar with your product, your goal should be to make them use your product over and over again.
 When the customer feels as if you are invested in their success with the product, they will also go above and beyond what you expect from them.

 While automation is one of the best things that could have happened to businesses around the world, there is no denying the fact that customer interaction with a real agent will always be pivotal to business communication.
 Your customers need personal care, it is something that the smartest AI in the world has not been able to deliver, at least not as of writing this article.

-When customers make payment to buy a software, they would like to speak to someone who will help them utilize the product as much as possible.
+When customers make payments to buy software, they would like to speak to someone who will help them utilize the product as much as possible.
 There is only so much that software can achieve.
-When you talk to your customers, you will be able to understand their problems better, increase retention rate and reduce churn once you utilize the insights that you get from conversations with customers.
+When you talk to your customers, you will be able to understand their problems better, increase your retention rate, and reduce churn once you utilize the insights that you get from conversations with customers.